Cognitive Load in Web Design

 Final Thoughts

-To summarise, understanding the various types of cognitive load and its impact on user engagement is crucial in web design.
+To summarise, understanding the various types of cognitive load and its impact on user perception and engagement is crucial in web design.
 By applying cognitive load theory effectively, designers can create interfaces that enhance user experience and satisfaction.

 Managing cognitive load in web design is essential for optimising website performance and achieving business goals.
 By prioritising simplicity, readability, and user-centred design approaches, designers can reduce cognitive overload and improve overall usability.